Species Introduction

 Acclimation Process

-Acclimating new Black Mollies to your aquarium is a critical step to ensure their health and reduce stress.
-Begin by floating the sealed bag containing the fish in the tank for about 15-20 minutes.
-This allows the water temperature in the bag to gradually equalize with that of the aquarium.
-After this initial period, open the bag and slowly introduce small amounts of tank water into the bag every 5-10 minutes for about an hour.
-This process helps the fish adjust to the water chemistry of the new environment.
-Once acclimated, gently release the fish into the tank using a net to avoid adding bag water, which may contain harmful substances.
-Monitor the fish closely for signs of stress or illness in the days following their introduction.
-Providing a calm and secure environment will help them settle in and thrive in their new home.
+Introducing your new Black Mollies to their aquarium home requires a careful acclimation process to minimize stress and ensure a smooth transition.
+Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
+After this, gradually introduce small amounts of tank water into the bag every 5 minutes for about an hour.
+This process helps the fish adjust to the water parameters of their new environment.
+Once acclimated, gently release the Mollies into the tank using a net to avoid adding any transport water that may contain contaminants.
+Monitor them closely for signs of stress or illness in the days following their introduction.

 Long-term Care